-The 2021A Bonds are structured as "cash flow" bonds, meaning that there are no scheduled payments of principal or interest prior to the final maturity date.
+The 2021A Bonds are allocated to the voted debt authorization and structured as "cash flow" bonds, meaning that there are no scheduled payments of principal or interest prior to the final maturity date.
 Instead, principal is payable on each December 1 from and to the extent of Pledged Revenue, if any, pursuant to a mandatory redemption.
 To the extent principal of any Bond is not paid when due, such principal is to remain outstanding until the earlier of its payment or the Termination Date and is to continue to bear interest at the rate then borne by the Bond.